 When fully grown the larvae exit the cladodes and individually drop to the ground and find pupation sites, usually in the debris of rotting cladodes (Jordan Golubov., pers. comm., 2005).

-Natural dispersal:Cactoblastis cactorum in the Florida Keys may have been the result of the moth naturally dispersing across the Caribbean, or it may have been introduced unintentionally on horticultural prickly pear cacti imported into Florida (Solis et al. 2004)
+Introduction pathways to new locations Biological control:Cactoblastis cactorum was introduced to St Kitts, Nevis and Montserrat in the Caribbean (Pemberton, 1995).
+Natural dispersal:Cactoblastis cactorum in the Florida Keys may have been the result of the moth naturally dispersing across the Caribbean, or it may have been introduced unintentionally on horticultural prickly pear cacti imported into Florida (Solis et al. 2004) Nursery trade:Cactoblastis cactorum in the Florida Keys may have been the result of the moth naturally dispersing across the Caribbean, or it may have been introduced unintentionally on horticultural prickly pear cacti imported into Florida (Solis et al. 2004)

 Cactoblastis cactorum threatens Opuntia species both native and cultivated.
 Opuntia species are important in subsistence and commercial agriculture.
 They also have ecological importance – they can prevent desertification and promote reforestation in arid areas through their ability to survive scarce or erratic rainfall and high temperatures (IAEA, 2002).
 There is concern that C. cactorum will invade the cactus-rich desert areas of South-Western USA and Mexico.
 Nearly all Opuntia are at risk of attack by C. cactorum; Cylindropuntia or ‘chollas’ (once included in the genus Opuntia but now seen as taxonomically separate) are not preferred hosts (Bloem and Bloem, 2012).